FemboyKZ/docs/docs/guides/cs2kz-listen.md

 2. Go back to `\steamapps\common\Counter-Strike Global Offensive\game\csgo\`, find and copy the `readonly_tools_asset_info.bin` file.

 3. Paste the file into the

 `\steamapps\common\Counter-Strike Global Offensive\content\csgo\addons\metamod\`

  folder you created.

-## Reversing CS2 back to playable:
+## Reversing CS2 back to playable

 Undo ALL the actions from steps `3.` and `4.`